 Finding authentic Hawaiian restaurants in Hawaii is frustrating work.
 All the usual methods of finding good eats simply don’t work around here.
-When asked where the best hole-in-the-wall mom-and-pop cafes and bistros are hiding, the locals will usually direct you to the nearest sub shop or Mexican food eatery.
+When asked where the best hole-in-the-wall mom-and-pop cafes and bistros are hiding, the locals will usually direct you to the nearest sub shop or fast food place.
 Oh, and I really wish this was a joke.
-I did not fly all the way to Hawaii for Mexican food, y’all.
+I did not fly all the way to Hawaii to eat at a Denny’s.
 But then, heaven fell from the sky (or rather the sea) and found its way to my plate.
 In what form, you ask?
 Spicy ahi poke.
 Get you some.
 That’s all I’m saying.

 - 2 pounds fresh or sashimi-grade or smoked ahi tuna steaks, cubed